-Takotsubo cardiomyopathy causes chest pain and heart failure that often occur simultaneously with other critically serious illness, including critical systemic lupus (SLE), serious phases of other systemic connective tissue disorders or Vasculitis.
-Takotsubo cardiomyopathy also occurs after severe emotional stress (broken heart).
+Takotsubo cardiomyopathy causes chest pain and heart failure that often occur simultaneously with other critically serious illness, including critical systemic lupus (SLE), serious phases of other systemic connective tissue disorders or Vasculitis (Lin W, 2021).
+Takotsubo cardiomyopathy also occurs after severe emotional stress ("broken heart").
 Ultrasound of the heart (Echo Doppler) shows impaired function of left ventricle.
 ECG abnormalities can be similar to Anterior heart attack.
 Blood tests show increases in heart attack markers in some cases.
 Coronary angiography survey (of coronary arteries) reveals normal results

 Stress hormones like catecholamines are significantly elevated such as at pheochromocytoma which can cause similar heart disease.
 SLE or other serious disease may trigger Takotsubo cardiomyopathy, but a definitive clarification of the cause of the disease is not available.

 - Acute pain behind the breastbone such as by heart attack is most common (more than 80%)

 - Some are debuting with heavy breathing (about 50%).

 - Within a few days, there may be signs of heart failure (approximately in 40%), irregular heartbeat, heavy breathing and pulmonary edema (approximately 10%)

 Takotsubo cardiomyopathy occurs among 3,3 per 100.000 inhabitants annually (incidence) and amounts to approx. 2% of cases of suspected acute coronary heart disease.
 The disease is most common in women (90%) and over 80% are over 60 years old (reference: Gunnes P, 2019)